mpLogics/WiFi-ed-SLAM/README.md

 imu_odom_loc_pf.py -> This file has the implementation of our Particle Filter this can take the simulated data as input to predict the state.
 But, It requires a ground truth file to simulate WiFI to update the prediction.

+idw_interpolation.py -> This file has the implementation of creating RSSI possibility map alone ground truth points, with Inverse Distance Weighting interpolation, and eventually updated map with Kalman Filter.